• A

 Submissions can be:

-• system descriptions or position papers on work in progress not exceeding 6 pages.
+- system descriptions or position papers describing work in progress not exceeding 6 pages.

 Programme